 What is the music like?

 Depending on who is playing on the day our hymns and songs are accompanied by organ or piano.
-Occassionally relevant recorded music is used.
+Occasionally relevant recorded music is used.
 We use a selection of modern and traditional songs.

 Will I know what to do?

-Most people find their first visit to church more informal than they expected.
+Most people find their first visit to Heath Church more informal than they expected.
 We’re a friendly group of people, and our services are set up so you can relax and get to know us as a church.
 You are not expected to know any words off by heart, and there is no trying to find your way through service books.
+Most people stand up to sing but some don’t, either because they can’t or just would prefer not to.
+There is no right or wrong!

 What about Communion?

-Everyone is invited to the Lord’s table – no-one is excluded – but you can ask for a prayer or blessing instead if you prefer – please just ask when you arrive in the church.
+Everyone is invited to the Lord’s table – no-one is excluded – but you may decline it without embarrassment or ask for a blessing instead should you wish – please just ask when you arrive in the church.

 What should I wear?